simwms/simwms-assets/README.md

 # Simwms-assets

+1. get rid of drag mode in favor of scroll-at-edge
+2. select mode now goes into move mode and batch mode

 This addon contains all the ember components and associated stylesheets for spiffy material UI.

 visit https://simwms.github.io/simwms-assets for the demo